Health-RI/health-ri-metadata/README.md

 ### [Identifier](https://semiceu.github.io/DCAT-AP/releases/3.0.0/#Identifier)

-An identifier in a particular context, consisting of the string that is the identifier; an optional identifier for the identifier scheme; an optional identifier for the version of the identifier scheme; an optional identifier for the agency that manages the identifier scheme.
+An identifier in a particular context, consisting of the string that is the identifier; an optional identifier for the identifier scheme; an optional identifier for the version of the identifier scheme; an optional identifier for the agency that manages the identifier scheme. <br><br>
+`Usage note`: This class is instantiated by the property "other identifier".

 #### Mandatory Properties